 Recent university graduates, faculty members with no management responsibilities, and individuals with recent U.S. experience over the past 7 years are not appropriate candidates for this program.

-- In addition to the completed application forms, applicants must provide certified copies of university transcripts and diplomas and two letters of reference (one from current employer).
+- In addition to the completed application forms, applicants must provide certified copies of university transcripts and diplomas and two letters of reference (one MUST be from current employer).

 A committee will screen applications and only short-listed candidates will be called for personal interviews.
 Non-selected candidates will be notified as well.